Ancient Maya art: Writing and bookmaking

 The Maya writing system consists of about 1000 distinct characters or hieroglyphs ('glyphs'), and like many ancient writing systems is a mixture of syllabic signs and logograms.
 This script was in use from the 3rd century BCE until shortly after the Spanish conquest in the 16th century.
-As of now (2021), a considerable proportion of the characters has a reading, but their meaning and configuration as a text is not always understood.
+A considerable proportion of the characters has a reading, but their meaning and configuration as a text is not always understood.
 The books were folded and consisted of bark paper or leather leaves with an adhesive stucco layer on which to write; they were protected by jaguar skin covers and, perhaps, wooden boards.
 Since every diviner probably needed a book, there must have existed large numbers of them.

 Today, three Maya hieroglyphic books, all from the Post-Classic period, are still in existence: the Dresden, Paris, and Madrid codices.
-A fourth book, the Grolier, is Maya-Toltec rather than Maya and lacks hieroglyphic texts; fragmentary and of very poor workmanship, it shows many anomalies, reason for which its authenticity has long remained in doubt.
-These books are largely of a divinatory and priestly nature, containing almanacs, astrological tables, and ritual programs; the Paris Codex also includes katun-prophecies.
+A fourth book, the Grolier, is Maya-Toltec rather than Maya and lacks hieroglyphic texts; fragmentary and of very poor draughtsmanship, it shows many anomalies, reason for which its authenticity has long remained in doubt.
+These books are largely of a divinatory and priestly nature, containing almanacs, astrological tables, and ritual programs, the Paris Codex also katun-prophecies.
 Great attention was paid to a harmonious balance of texts and (partly coloured) illustrations.

 Besides the codical glyphs, there existed a cursive script of an often dynamic character, found in wall-paintings and on ceramics, and imitated in stone on panels from Palenque (such as the 'Tablet of the 96 glyphs').
 Often, written captions are enclosed in square 'boxes' of various shapes within the representation.
-Wall paintings may also entirely consist of texts (Ek' Balam, Naj Tunich), or, more rarely, contain astrological computations (Xultun); sometimes, written on a white stuccoed surface, and executed with particular care and elegance, these texts are like enlargements of book pages.
+Wall paintings may also entirely consist of texts (Ek' Balam 'Mural of the 96 glyphs', Naj Tunich cave), or, more rarely, contain astrological computations (Xultun); sometimes, written on a white stuccoed surface, and executed with particular care and elegance, these texts are like enlargements of book pages.

 Hieroglyphs are ubiquitous and were written on every available surface, including the human body.
 The glyphs themselves are highly detailed, and particularly the logograms are deceivingly realistic.
 As a matter of fact, from an art-historical point of view, they should also be viewed as art motifs, and vice versa.
 Sculptors at Copan and Quirigua have consequently felt free to convert hieroglyphic elements and calendrical signs into animated, dramatic miniature scenes ('full figure glyphs').